-There are a total of 11 5th Generation Fighter Aircraft in the Military Factory.
-Entries are listed below in alphanumeric order.
+There are a total of 145th Generation Fighter Aircraft in the Military Factory.
+Entries are listed below in alphanumeric order (1-to-Z).
 Flag images indicative of country of origin and not necessarily the primary operator.